K. Pattabhi Jois

-K. Pattabhi Jois (26 July 1915 – 18 May 2009) was an Indian yoga guru who developed and popularized the flowing style of yoga as exercise known as Ashtanga vinyasa yoga.
+K. Pattabhi Jois (26 July 1915 – 18 May 2009) was an Indian yoga guru who developed and popularized the flowing style of yoga as exercise known as Ashtanga (vinyasa) yoga.
 In 1948, Jois established the Ashtanga Yoga Research Institute in Mysore, India.
 Pattabhi Jois is one of a short list of Indians instrumental in establishing modern yoga as exercise in the 20th century, along with B. K. S. Iyengar, another pupil of Krishnamacharya in Mysore.
 Jois sexually abused some of his yoga students by touching inappropriately during adjustments.
 Sharath Jois has publicly apologised for his grandfather's "improper adjustments".

 Biography

 Early life

-Krishna Pattabhi Jois was born in a Kannada Brahmin family on 26 July 1915 (Guru Pūrṇimā, full moon day) in the village of Kowshika, near Hassan, Karnataka, South India.
+Krishna Pattabhi Jois was born in Karnataka on 26 July 1915 (Guru Pūrṇimā, full moon day) in the village of Kowshika, near Hassan, Karnataka, Southern India.
 Jois's father was an astrologer, priest, and landholder.
 His mother took care of the house and the nine children - five girls and four boys - of whom Pattabhi Jois was the fifth.
-From the age of five, he was instructed in Sanskrit and rituals by his father, which is standard training for Brahmin boys.
+From the age of five, he was instructed in Sanskrit and rituals by his father.
 No one else in his family learned yoga.